Why is my evergreen dropping its needles?

 Needles with brown tips could be a result of drought or winter desiccation caused by low soil moisture, freezing temperatures, or windburn.
 If your conifer has yellowing foliage through-out the entire plant, you may have a pest, disease, or root problem that needs to be addressed.

-There are some conifers that will drop all of their foliage every fall.
+No. Some conifers will drop all foliage every fall.
 These are called deciduous conifers.
-Bald Cypress (Taxodium distichum) and Weeping Larch (Larix decidua ‘Pendula’) are two relatively common deciduous conifers in the St. Louis area.
+Bald Cypress (Taxodium distichum) and Weeping Larch (Larix decidua ‘Pendula’) are two common deciduous conifers in the St. Louis area.

 The loss of some evergreen foliage is more dramatic than others.

 Even typical evergreens will experience foliage drop.
 Three plants that tend to be alarming to homeowners because of the broadleaf foliage are Rhododendron, Holly (Ilex), and Southern Magnolia (Magnolia grandiflora).